gini/gini-ios/Documentation/source/Installation.md

 Installation
 =============================

-Gini iOS library can either be installed by using CocoaPods or by manually dragging the required files to your project.
+Gini iOS library can either be installed by using CocoaPods, Swift Package Manager or by manually dragging the required files to your project.

 ## CocoaPods